SK27Jha/Delhi-Air-Quality-Insights-2020-2023-/README.md

 **This project aims to address the following questions:**

-*.*What are the dominant pollutants affecting Delhi’s air quality?
+•What are the dominant pollutants affecting Delhi’s air quality?

-*.*How does air pollution vary seasonally and monthly?
+•How does air pollution vary seasonally and monthly?

-*.*How frequently does Delhi experience clean air?
+•How frequently does Delhi experience clean air?

-Which AQI categories dominate over time?
+•Which AQI categories dominate over time?

-Is air pollution episodic or structurally recurring?
+•Is air pollution episodic or structurally recurring?

-Objectives
+**Objectives**

-*.*Clean and preprocess large-scale hourly air quality data
+•Clean and preprocess large-scale hourly air quality data

-*.*Perform exploratory data analysis (EDA)
+•Perform exploratory data analysis (EDA)

-*.*Identify seasonal and temporal pollution trends
+•Identify seasonal and temporal pollution trends

-*.*Analyze pollutant-wise contribution to air quality
+•Analyze pollutant-wise contribution to air quality

-*.*Classify air quality using standard AQI categories
+•Classify air quality using standard AQI categories

-*.*Build an interactive dashboard for insight delivery
+•Build an interactive dashboard for insight delivery

-Dataset Description
+**Dataset Description**

 The dataset contains hourly air quality records for Delhi, sourced from open air quality monitoring platforms.